kangxue/COALESCE/README.md

 ### Usage

-The commond lines for training and testing the models are all under the folder "CMD_sh/".
-You may need to open, read and modify them.
+The commond lines for training and testing the models are all under the folder "./CMD_sh".
+You may need to open, read and modify the .sh files.

 To train and test part alignment:
 ```